zedlopez/ifm/The Recipe Book.md

 ### See Also

-- [Map] for a way to generate a randomized maze at the start of play.
+- [Map] for a way to generate a randomised maze at the start of play.
 - [Food] for a way to choose a random piece of candy to be poisonous.
 - [Getting Acquainted] for a way to choose a murderer from among the characters at the start of each story.